paramraghavan/beginners-py-learn/README.md

   If you are not willing to set any state of the object initially then you don't need to write this method.
 - [see](src/advance_stuff/class_defination.py)

+# creating and using pipfile
+- **pipenv install <package>** , creates a Pipfile, if it does not exist
+- **pipenv shell** , activates virtualenv. this will create a virtual enviroment if it does'nt aleady exist
+- **pipenv --rm** , removes the virtual environment
+- **pipenv shell** , activates virtual memory
+- **pipenv install --dev** , installs the dev dependencies like pytest, pytest-mock, etc..
+- **pipenv --venv** , gives you the virtual env location

+## pipenv lock
+- `pipenv lock --clear`
+- pipenv lock: This generates a Pipfile.lock, which is used to produce deterministic builds.
+The Pipfile.lock ensures that every time you (or someone else) installs the dependencies using pipenv, the exact same versions of the dependencies are installed.
+- --clear: When this option is added to pipenv lock, it clears the caches.
+This means that pipenv will ignore any cached package files it has and fetch the packages again from the Python Package Index (PyPI) or other repositories.
+This can be useful if you believe that the cache might be causing issues or if you want to ensure that you're getting the latest package files from the source.
+> In essence, the pipenv lock --clear command will regenerate the Pipfile.lock after clearing the caches, ensuring that the lock file is based on the most recent package files from the repositories.

 # try
 - help('builtins')